MIT-LCP/mimic-website/content/en/docs/IV/modules/icu/chartevents.md

 ## `itemid`

 Identifier for a single measurement type in the database.
-Each row associated with one `ITEMID` (e.g. 212) corresponds to an instantiation of the same measurement (e.g. heart rate).
+Each row associated with one `itemid` (e.g. 220045) corresponds to an instantiation of the same measurement (e.g. heart rate).

 ## `value`, `valuenum`

-`value` contains the value measured for the concept identified by the `ITEMID`.
+`value` contains the value measured for the concept identified by the `itemid`.
 If this value is numeric, then `valuenum` contains the same data in a numeric format.
 If this data is not numeric, `valuenum` is null.
 In some cases (e.g. scores like Glasgow Coma Scale, Richmond Sedation Agitation Scale and Code Status), `valuenum` contains the score and `value` contains the score and text describing the meaning of the score.

 ## `valueuom`